pozzo-research-group/HEAD/README.md

         return self.domain, self.generate(*ct)

 ```
-The simulator simply returns a Gaussian distribution function given a `mu` and `sigma` values.
+The simulator simply returns a Gaussian distribution function given `mu` and `sigma` values.
 We use this to specify a target distribution:
 ```python
 sim = Simulator()
 target = np.array([-2,0.5])